-testing boundary hypotheses such as $H_0: \alpha_2 = 0$.
-Nevertheless, it is worth noting that imposing the restriction $\alpha_2 = 0$ and estimating the resultant g-HawkesE(1) model results in a reduction in the log likelihood of 466 and 30 for GENZ and DIS respectively.
-The g-HawkesE(3) model was also estimated for both stocks but the sum (over j) of the estimated response functions was exactly the same as for the g-HawkesE(2) model.42
+striking feature is that H_2 is very much smoother than H_1 .
+We also see that the deterministic component contributes a relatively small fraction of the total intensity.42 We have already discussed the difficulties associated with testing 'boundary hypotheses' such as H_0 : $\alpha_2 = 0$.
+Nevertheless, it is worth noting that imposing the restriction $\alpha_2 = 0$ and estimating the resultant g-HawkesE(1) model results in a reduction in the log-likelihood of 466 and 30 for GENZ and DIS respectively.
+The g-HawkesE(3) model was also estimated for both stocks but the sum (over j) of the estimated response functions was exactly the same as for the g-HawkesE(2) model.43

 Of particular interest here are the estimates of the parameters $(\pi_1, \rho_1, \pi_2, \rho_2)$ that govern the dependence between trading days and the effect of imposing the restrictions $\pi_j = 0$ (j = 1, 2).
-Again, in the absence of the necessary distribution theory, we cannot formally test the 'boundary hypothesis' $H_0: \pi_j = 0 \ (j=1,2)$ and so some of the comments that follow are necessarily tentative.
-In the case of GENZ, imposing these restrictions results in a reduction of 92.4 in the log likelihood and both Box-Ljung statistics having p-values of 0.000.
+Again, in the absence of the necessary distribution theory, we cannot formally test the boundary hypothesis H_0 : $\pi_j = 0$ (j = 1, 2) and so some of the comments that follow are necessarily tentative.
+In the case of GENZ, imposing these restrictions results in a reduction of 92.4 in the log-likelihood and both Box-Ljung statistics having p-values of 0.000.
 An a priori modelling assumption of no dependence between trading days would be undesirable in this case.
 Panel (d) of Figure 1 shows the estimated j = 1 and j = 2 spillover effects during the first 0.5 trading hours of the selected day for GENZ.
-Whilst the decay is very rapid for j = 1, it takes about 15 minutes for the j=2 spillover effect to decay to a value close to zero.
-Examining the results for DIS reveals that imposing the restrictions $\pi_j = 0$ (j = 1, 2) causes the log likelihood to decrease by only 0.7, has a negligible effect on the diagnostic statistics, and does not result in large differences between the restricted and unrestricted MLEs.
-The adoption of the minimum AIC procedure (Akaike (1977)) would result in the selection of the 'No dependence' model (with AIC of -595,675 compared to -595,668) as a result of the gain in parsimony.
-The No dependence model is thus tentatively accepted in the case of DIS.
+Whilst the decay is very rapid for j = 1, it takes about 15 minutes for the j = 2 spillover effect to decay to a value close to zero.
+Examining the results for DIS reveals that imposing the restrictions $\pi_j = 0$ (j = 1, 2) causes the log-likelihood to decrease by only 0.7, has a negligible effect on the diagnostic statistics, and does not result in large differences between the restricted and unrestricted MLEs.
+Also, the adoption of the minimum AIC procedure (Akaike (1977)) would result in the selection of the 'No dependence' model (with AIC of -595,675 compared to -595,668) as a result of the gain in parsimony.
+This model is thus tentatively accepted in the case of DIS.
+It should be stressed that an empirical finding of an absence of spillover effects in certain settings does not render models that incorporate these effects less valuable.
+In principle, such models make it possible to test the hypothesis of a lack of dependence and the failure to reject such a hypothesis is interesting in and of itself.